michael-and-james-memberletter-030322

 • Christian Claffy

-• Executive Vice President, Group Head, Member Support and Strategy
+• Executive Vice President, Group Head, Bank Operations

 • Kim Cullotta